 Mr. Abrahms speaks and writes frequently on current developments in employment law, and he serves as co-editor of the Management Memo blog.
 He also has advised members of Congress, the California State Legislature, and other elected officials on a variety of employment-related issues.
 Prior to joining Epstein Becker Green, Mr. Abrahms was Special Labor Counsel to an international labor and employment law firm.

-Mr. Abrahms was named to the Southern California Rising Stars list (2008 to 2014) in the area of Employment & Labor and recommended by The Legal 500 United States (2013, 2014) in the Labor-Management Relations category.
+Mr. Abrahms was named to the Southern California Rising Stars list (2008 to 2014) in the area of Employment & Labor and recommended by The Legal 500 United States (2013 to 2015) in the Labor-Management Relations category.
 In 2005, Mr. Abrahms received the Surfrider Foundation Board Appreciation Award in appreciation of his assistance in furthering the Foundation's mission of protecting oceans, waves, and beaches around the world.
 In 1996, Mr. Abrahms was named a Ronald Reagan Presidential Scholar.

 - Georgetown University Law Center (J.D., 1999)